-"Bathing in Eternal Rome: The Mostra Augustea della Romanità,” in The Classical Tradition and Fascist Ideology: A Companion, eds.
-Helen Roche and Kyriakos Demetriou (Brill, in press).
+“Bathing in Eternal Rome: The Mostra Augustea della Romanità,” in Brill’s Companion to the Classics, Fascist Italy and Nazi Germany, eds.
+Helen Roche and Kyriakos Demetriou (Brill, 2017), 157-177.

 “Combattere ‘l’altro’ dopoguerra: conflitto sociale nel Mezzogiorno, 1943-1944,” in Oltre il 1945.
 Violenza, conflitto sociale, ordine pubblico nell’Europa del dopoguerra, eds.
 Camilla Poesio, Enrico Acciai, Guido Panvini and Toni Rovatti (Viella, 2017), 33-48.